 Veterinary practices, the police and animal charities have microchip scanners and routinely scan strays.
 Should your pet go missing and be handed in as a stray, if they are microchipped, this will give you the best chance of them being reliably identified and returned to you.
-It's also very important to ensure your details are kept up-to-date with the microchip company and to notify them if any contact details have been changed.
-In the event your dog is not microchipped you could be liable for a fine of £500.

-🌠 It is also a very good idea to have your cat microchipped!
+It is also a very good idea to have your cat microchipped!
 Cats can easily go missing as a result of road traffic accidents and, when found, are often taken to a local charity or veterinary practice.
 But without a microchip, a huge number are never reunited with their owners for one simple reason - they cannot be reliably identified.